Pacer: Comprehensive Network Side-Channel Mitigation in the Cloud: Evaluation

 \subsection{Macro experiments}

-Next, we measure the impact of {\sys}'s traffic shaping on the client response latencies and server throughput in the video service and medical document service. \update{The client is open loop, \ie it transmits requests to the server at fixed intervals independent of the server's prior responses.
-Furthermore, the client request payload is only a few bytes and, hence, is padded to one MTU by the GPace in the client's kernel.}
+Next, we measure the impact of {\sys}'s traffic shaping on the client response latencies and server throughput in the video service and medical document service.
+The client request payload is only a few bytes and, hence, is padded to one MTU by the GPace in the client's kernel. \update{Furthermore, the client is open loop, \ie it transmits requests to the server at fixed intervals independent of the server's prior responses.} \update{ With Pacer support on clients (see \S\ref{subsec:threat-model}), the shaping of client traffic will similarly ensure that request timing does not depend on the completion time of prior requests. }

 \textbf{Video service.~} We wrote a Python streaming client that simulates a MPEG-DASH player: when a user requests a video, the client initially fetches six segments (covering 5s of video each) in succession to fill a local buffer.
 After reaching 50\% of the initial buffer (rebuffering goal), the player starts consuming the segments from the buffer.
-The client fetches subsequent segments sequentially whenever space is available in the buffer.
-We measure the impact of traffic shaping on (i) the initial delay until the video starts playing, (ii) the frequency and duration of any pauses (video skipping) experienced by~the player, and (iii) the download latency for individual video segments.
-The client sequentially plays four videos, randomly chosen among 1218 videos, for up to 5 min each.
-The videos were clustered into 19 clusters with at least 64 elements each, which yields an average padding overhead of 4x.
+The client fetches subsequent segments whenever space is available in the buffer.
+We measure the impact of traffic shaping on (i) the download latency for individual video segments, (ii) the initial delay until the video starts playing, and (iii) the frequency and duration of any pauses (video skipping) experienced by~the player.
+We use a corpus of videos 1218 videos downloaded from YouTube in March 2018, which were clustered into 19 clusters with at least 64 elements each, yielding an average padding overhead of 4x.
+The client sequentially plays four randomly chosen videos for up to 5 min each.